albertus125/mrt-API/README.md

-# MRT-API
+# MRT-api

-MRT-API is a RESTful API service for managing and retrieving Jakarta MRT schedules, user authentication, and user reviews.
+MRT-api is a RESTful api service for managing and retrieving Jakarta MRT schedules, user authentication, and user reviews.

 ## Table of Contents